-Recently, Pannekoucke et al. (2016, 2018b) (P16) have proposed to solve the Kalman filter equations, and its second-order extension for nonlinear dynamics, using approximated covariance matrices through a covariance model characterized by certain parameters, leading to the so-called paramet-
+Recently, Pannekoucke et al. (2016, 2018b) (P16) have proposed to solve the Kalman filter equations, and its second-order extension for nonlinear dynamics, using approximated covariance matrices through a covariance model characterized by certain parameters, leading to the so-called parametric Kalman filter (PKF).
+With this approximation, the dy-